 An Anzac Tale

-Gallipoli by Kerry Greenwood & Annie White It was 1914 and Dusty and Bluey were headed for adventure.
+Gallipoli is written by Kerry Greenwood & illustrated by Annie White.
+It was 1914 and Dusty and Bluey were headed for adventure.
 They were Anzacs, members of the Australian Light Horse, on their way to the Great War.
 The story of Dusty and Bluey is one of family and friendship.
 It is the story of Gallipoli.
 RRP$24.99.
 Ages 4+.

 Meet the ANZACS

-Midnight written by Mark Greenwood and illustrated by Frane Lessac A new narrative nonfiction picture book from the award-winning duo Mark Greenwood and Frane Lessac.
-A foal is born at midnight, on the homestead side of the river.
+Midnight is written by Mark Greenwood and illustrated by Frane Lessac This narrative nonfiction picture tells the story of a foal born at midnight, on the homestead side of the river.
 Coal black.
 Star ablaze.
 Moonlight in her eyes.
 On October 31, 1917, the 4th and 12th Regiments of the Australian Light Horse took part in one of the last great cavalry charges in history.
 Among the first to leap the enemy trenches was Lieutenant Guy Haydon riding his beloved mare, Midnight.
 This is their story.
 RRP $27.95.
 Ages 5+

 My Grandad Marches on Anzac Day